 Still Images or 360 Images?

-The next step is to determine whether those required images include 360 images or stills?
-As you might well know that 360 photography is more elaborated than the simple one.
+The next step is to determine whether those required images include 360 images or stills.?
+As you might well know that 360 photography is more elaborate than the simple still image.
 Therefore, it requires complex equipment and manpower to handle it.
 It all adds to the main cost of the setup.
-If you do require 360 images, it is better that you outsource your product images to someone who already has a setup in place for such shoots.
+If you do require 360 images, it is better that you outsource your product images to someone who already has a setup in place and the knowledge for 360 interactive rotation images.
+A lot is involved in this category, things like specialized 360 software, hardware, and time to produce the images.

 A critical point to this discussion is the scope of your project and business.
 Talking about in-house product photography is impractical if it is just a one-time project.
 In this case, outsourcing is the only option.